amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Contribution infrastructure
 ---------------------------

-Issues are on github repo.
+There are many ways to contribute to Proselint.

+One primary avenue is to use issues on our GitHub repository.

-Any new rules need to be accompanied by an expert source meriting the inclusion of the rule.
+New rules need to be accompanied by an expert source meriting the inclusion of the rule.

-Final decision of whether to include it in the default set of rules is up to us.
+The final decision of whether to include it in the default set of rules is up to us.

 We have not included rule modules that are by default left off but can be turned on.
 Though we are not opposed to this in principle, it is difficult to see why we should do so.